Uranyl Magnesium Sodium Acetate SDS

 First Aid

 • General information: Immediately remove any clothing soiled by the product.
-Remove breathing apparatus only after contaminated clothing have been completely removed.
+Remove the breathing apparatus only after contaminated clothing has been completely removed.
 In case of irregular breathing or respiratory arrest provide artificial respiration.

 • After skin contact: Immediately wash with water and soap and rinse thoroughly.

-• After swallowing: Do not induce vomiting; immediately call for medical help.
+• After ingesting: Do not induce vomiting; immediately call for medical help.

 FIREFIGHTING